GeNet: A Multimodal LLM-Based Co-Pilot for Network Topology and Configuration: Introduction

-In \cref{sec:method}, we introduce GeNet, a co-pilot that streamlines network engineering workflows in enterprise environments.
-For that purpose, GeNet leverages a multimodal \ac{LLM} to process network topology images, a unique aspect of GeNet, and device configurations, and update them to implement user intents.
-GeNet includes two modules: \emph{topology understanding} (\cref{sec:topology-understanding-method}) and \emph{intent implementation} (\cref{sec:solver}).
-The following is an example of a typical scenario in which GeNet can assist novice engineers: \begin{example}[Running out of ports] Headquarters has requested the addition of three workstations in one of the labs, but all ports in the respective switch are occupied.
-The engineer inputs the above intent.
-GeNet understands that the Ethernet switch in the requested lab has run out of free ports.
-It suggests adding a switch in a daisy chain topology, connecting the additional workstations to it, and outputs the updated configurations and topology. \end{example}
+An example of a typical situation where \textit{GeNet} can assist even novice engineers: \begin{example}[Adding Local PCs] The management has requested the addition of three workstations to a lab, but all ports in the respective switch are occupied.
+The engineer immediately inputs the above intent, along with an image of the lab's topology and the configurations of its raw components, without the need for special pre-processing.
+Based on the input, \textit{GeNet} understands that the Ethernet switch in the requested lab has run out of free ports.
+It suggests adding a switch in a daisy chain topology, connecting the additional workstations to it and outputs the updated configurations and topology. \end{example}

-In \cref{sec:eval}, we assess GeNet's ability to handle a variety of intents, including designing and troubleshooting network topologies and configurations, by evaluating its performance in a series of scenarios adapted from Cisco certification exercises.
+We conduct a comprehensive assessment of \textit{GeNet}'s ability to handle a variety of intents, by evaluating its performance in a series of scenarios, characterized by varying complexities and input specification quality, formulated based on Cisco certification exercises and interviews with IT experts.
+These intents include designing and updating network topologies and configurations.

-The main contributions of this work are as follows: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt,leftmargin=*] \item We introduce GeNet, a multimodal co-pilot for enterprise network engineers, supporting both network topology and configuration updates. \item We show the importance of accurate topology understanding, by an \ac{LLM}, when it handles intents necessitating modifying the network's topology. \item We show that the creativity of the \ac{LLM} (specified by the temperature) does not affect GeNet's topology understanding and negatively affects its intent fulfillment capabilities. \end{itemize}
+The main highlights of this research are as follows: (1) We present \textit{GeNet}, a multimodal co-pilot designed for enterprise network engineers that facilitates network topology and configuration updates.
+(2) We developed an automatic \ac{LLM}-based evaluation framework for \ac{IBN} intents, which shows a strong and significant correlation with human evaluations.
+(3) We demonstrate that the capability of \acp{LLM} to interpret network topology images is significantly influenced by the quality of the inputs or any missing information.
+However, regardless of such input issues, \textit{GeNet}'s ability to successfully implement intents isn't significantly affected.